 - Tools to assess your organizational capacity – aka the strength of all those behind the scenes systems: human resources, financial management, communications, board governance, etc.

-- Skilled volunteers who will help build your organization’s capacity in the areas that are keeping you from reaching your full potential.
+- A skilled partnership that will help build your organization’s capacity in the areas that are keeping you from reaching your full potential.

 - A commitment to working in partnership.
 We get that there’s a power dynamic in funding relationships.
 We will do our best to mitigate that.
 We will invite your honest feedback, own up to our mistakes, and strive to find a path that works for everyone involved.